 9. May Help Reduce Skin Inflammation

 Almond butter has, to some extent, omega-6 fatty acids too.
 Along with the omega-3s, these help in the production of eicosanoids that are essential anti-inflammatory compounds.
-They have proven to help manage skin diseases like psoriasis, atopic dermatitis, and eczema (12).
+They have proven to help manage skin diseases like psoriasisi XA chronic autoimmune disease that causes itchy, scaly rashes and patches on the scalp, knees, and elbows. , atopic dermatitisi XA condition that affects the skin, causing rashes that are severely itchy, inflamed, and dry.
+Also known as eczema. , and eczema (12).

-These are the health benefits of almond butter.
+These are the various ways in which almond butter benefits your health.
 Guess what – you can make it right at your home.
 Read on for the recipe.

 How To Make Your Own Almond Butter